 The low K-band and mid-infrared flux densities are a concern for this model, since this is a key indication of the stellar mass and dust reddening.
-The obvious interpretation is that the stellar masses of the model SMGs $(M{star} \sim 2 \times 10^{10} M{\odot})$ are too low.
-However, in the model SMGs the total stellar mass formed in the current burst is $\lesssim~10\%$ of the total stellar mass at the epoch of observation (typically $1-4 \times 10^9$ M $\odot$ built in a period of $55^{+250}{-30}$ Myr which is the median age of the burst in a model SMG).
-Furthermore, the total stellar mass formed in all of the previous bursts contributes less than 10% of the total stellar mass of the model SMG at the epoch of observation.
-This means that the burst mode is responsible for forming less than $\leq 20\%$ of the total stellar mass in model SMGs.
-Since the current burst dominates the luminosity, the restframe K-band light-to-mass ratio for the existing- and burststellar populations in the model SMGs are very different, with $L{K}/M = 1.5^{+5.0}{-0.6}$ and $L{K}/M = 14.5 \pm 9.5$ for the existingand burst- stellar population respectively.
-Since the current burst is predicted to dominate the rest-frame K-band luminosity, even though it contains only $\sim 10\%$ of the stellar mass one solutions would be to boost the mass in the current burst by a factor $\sim 10$ .
+The obvious interpretation is that the stellar masses of the model SMGs ($M{\rm star} \sim 2 \times 10^{10} \,{\rm M{\odot}}$) are too low.
+However, in the model SMGs the total stellar mass formed in the current burst is $\lesssim 10$ per cent of the total stellar mass at the epoch of observation (typically $1-4 \times 10^9 \,\mathrm{M{\odot}}$ built in a period of 55^{+250}{-30} Myr which is the median age of the burst in a model SMG).
+Furthermore, the total stellar mass formed in all of the previous bursts contributes less than 10 per cent of the total stellar mass of the model SMG at the epoch of observation.
+This means that the burst mode is responsible for forming less than ≤ 20 per cent of the total stellar mass in model SMGs.
+Since the current burst dominates the luminosity, the rest-frame K-band light-to-mass ratio for the existingand burst-stellar populations in the model SMGs is very different, with $L_K / M = 1.5^{+5.0}{-0.6}$ and $L_K / M = 14.5 \pm 9.5$ for the existing- and burst-stellar population, respectively.
+Since the current burst is predicted to dominate the rest-frame K-band luminosity, even though it contains only ~ 10 per cent of the stellar mass one solutions would be to boost the mass in the current burst by a factor of ~ 10 .
 However, if everything else in the model was left unchanged, this would result in an increase in bolometric luminosity by the same factor.
-However, since the bolometric dust luminosities of SMGs already agree with observations in the current model, this will violate the $850\mu m$ counts.
+However, since the bolometric dust luminosities of SMGs already agree with observations in the current model, this will violate the 850 um counts.

 Our current model assumes a very flat IMF in bursts, with slope x = 0, so one could consider changing this slope.
-Would steepening the IMF slope to something closer to the Salpeter value x = 1.35 (so producing relatively more lowermass stars), while at the same time increasing the total burst mass, allow the model to increase the K-band luminosity while keeping the bolometric dust luminosity equal to observed values?
-To test this we examine the ratio of the Kband-to-bolometric luminosities for both a top-heavy and Salpeter IMF in bursts, but find that this only weakly depends on the IMF slope from x = 0 to x = 1.5, presumably because both luminosities are dominated by massive stars at these young ages.
-Thus changing the IMF slope does not seem enough to boost the K-band luminosity by a factor $10 \times$ for a fixed bolometric luminosity.
+Would steepening the IMF slope to something closer to the Salpeter value x = 1.35 (so producing relatively more lower mass stars), while at the same time increasing the total burst mass, allow the model to increase the K-band luminosity while keeping the bolometric dust luminosity equal to observed values?
+To test this, we examine the ratio of the K-band-to-bolometric luminosities for both a top-heavy and Salpeter IMF in bursts, but find that this only weakly depends on the IMF slope from x = 0 to 1.5, presumably because both luminosities are dominated by massive stars at these young ages.
+Thus, changing the IMF slope does not seem enough to boost the K-band luminosity by a factor of $10 \times$ for a fixed bolometric luminosity.